aunkrig/lfr/README.md

 * Regex <em>evaluation</em> (<code>Matcher.matches()</code>, <code>find()</code>, <code>lookingAt()</code>, ...) is roughly 30% faster than with JUR.
 This was measured with the LFR test case suite; other use cases (other regexes, other subjects, other API calls, ...) may yield different results.

-* LFR drastically improves the evaluation performance of the following special cases:
+* LFR drastically improves the evaluation performance for  the following special cases:

   * Patterns that start with 16 or more literal characters (for <code>Matcher.find()</code>)

   * Patterns that contain a greedy or reluctant quantifier of ANY, followed by 16 or more literal characters; e.g. <code>"xxx.*ABCDEFGHIJKLMNOPxxx"</code> or <code>"xxx.{4,39}?ABCDEFGHIJKLMNOPxxx"</code>

-  * Patterns that contain a possessive quantifier of ANY; e.g. <code>"xxxA++xxx"</code>
+  * Patterns that contain a possessive quantifier of ANY; e.g. <code>"xxx.++xxx"</code>

   ("ANY" means the "." pattern, and the DOTALL flag being active.)

 ## Facade

-If you want to switch between JUR and LFR at *runtime*, you can use "de.unkrig.ref4j", the "regular expressions facade for Java".
+If you want to switch between JUR and LFR at *runtime*, you can use "<code>de.unkrig.ref4j</code>", the "regular expressions facade for Java".

+## Integration

+All versions of LFR are available on [MAVEN CENTRAL](http://search.maven.org); download the latest JAR file from there, or add it as a dependency in MAVEN.

 ## License